 This rather rare model was essentially a restyled Rapid II, with shutter release on the front, a higher flat top housing with pop-out rewind button and heavy black plastic frame around the view and rangefinder windows.
 The same design was used for the Iloca Rapid III and later Iloca Aut-o-matic.
 The flat top housing and front shutter release were first found on the Argus V100, built by Iloca for Argus (see below).
 The remote shutter release was still located on the top of the camera.

-An Iloca Rapid IIR from January 1959, so surprisingly it predates some of my Rapid II and IIL, which indicates all these models were build alongside each other.
+An Iloca Rapid IIR from the first quarter of 1959, so surprisingly it predates some of my Rapid II and IIL, which indicates all these models were build alongside each other.

 Iloca Rapid III